andrewgrahampowell/f1-data-analysis/README.md

 Enhance the overall Formula 1 fan experience by making complex data accessible and engaging.

-This project offers a unique opportunity to combine the technical skills of SQL with the data visualization capabilities of Tableau to unlock insights about one of the dynamic sports in the world.
+This project offers a unique opportunity to combine the technical skills of SQL with the data visualisation capabilities of Tableau to unlock insights about one of the dynamic sports in the world.

 ## Links: